leouieda/website/now/index.md

 the project.
 I'm also just now adjusting to life back in Brazil and getting settled in my role.

+My research productivity hit a slump during the pandemic and the worse of times in Liverpool and is only now picking back up.
+This means that I have a gap in my publication for 2022 and 2023, which grant reviewers have picked up on (and ignored the extenuating circumstances that I stated...).
+So I decided to focus on wrapping up some old and current ongoing papers and get them submitted as soon as I can before I try to submit anything big to FAPESP.
+This will increase my chances of getting the grant.
+I'm also hoping to get more motivated by science, focusing on the interesting bits and leaving the pointless search for money and numbers aside for a bit.

 ## Getting back into Fatiando